check-spelling-sandbox/lambda-refarch-fileprocessing/README.md

 ### Event Trigger

 In this architecture, individual files are processed as they arrive.
-To achive this, we utilize [AWS S3 Events](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) and [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/welcome.html).
+To achieve this, we utilize [AWS S3 Events](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) and [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/welcome.html).
 When an object is created in S3, an event is emitted to a SNS topic.
 We deliver our event to 2 seperate [SQS Queues](https://aws.amazon.com/sqs/), representing 2 different workflows.
 Refer to [What is Amazon Simple Notification Service?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) for more information about eligible targets.

 ### Conversion Workflow